deeplearning-oop/2425-m1geniomhe-group-1/docs/readme.md

 * `float32`
 * `uint8

 > uint8 is used for images, and is basically a byte.
 It is used to represent pixel values in images, great memory saver.
-Also by default in teh first step of processign images the pixels are converted to uint8.
+Also by default in the first step of processign images the pixels are converted to uint8.

 Each $DataType$ object has a string representation and can be accessed by it through: